stone-lang/stone/docs/specs/Collections.md

 ### Map Methods

 You can determine whether a Map contains a specific key, value, or pair.
-You can get the value associated with a given key.
+You can get the value associated with a given key, using the `get` method, or by treating the Map as a Function (calling it with the key you want to retrieve).

 ~~~ stone
 map := Map(Pair("a", 1), Pair("b", 2), Pair("c", 3))